er1/s228/README.md

 # Data Representation

-Inside the computer, we need a way of representing information, however, the only means we have is through wires.
-The information we can store on a wire is called a bit and is the absence or presence of a voltage relative to a common reference.
+Inside the computer, we need a way of representing information, however, the only means we have is through voltage levels.
+The information we can store on a register is called a bit and is the absence or presence of a voltage potential relative to a common reference.
 The convention we have adopted is that the presence of a voltage represents a logical `1` and the absence of a voltage represents a logical `0`

 ## Binary